Texas Holdem Terms

 Check Raise

-Checking to another player then raising their bet is a check-raise.
-It’s considered a strong move to make and represents a powerful hand.
+Checking the bet to another player and then raising their bet is a check-raise.
+It’s considered a strong move to make and represents a strong hand.

 Chips

-Small plastic or clay discs that represent an actual or artificial value in poker games.
-Tournament chips are typically different than normal casino chips since their value is inflated.
+Chips are small plastic or clay discs that represent an actual or artificial value in poker games.
+Tournament chips are typically different than standard casino chips since their value is inflated.

 Chop